Laurel Hedging Help & Information

 Prunus Etna - is a dwarf vareity of the popular Cherry Laurel only reaching 2.5m high and can easily be maintained at lower height.
 The foliage is a drak glossy green leaf with new growth a glossy coppery orange colour.

-A Laurel hedge will need trimming at least twice a year which we would suggest using secateurs.
-They are quite easy to maintain you should trim your laurel hedge in late spring or early summer as the hedge will produce new shoots very quickly at this time of year this is great to cover up any leaves that are left looking “tatty” after using a hedge trimmer .
+A Laurel hedge will need trimming at least twice a year, we would suggest using secateurs as it keeps the plants looking tidy or for a quick ob trimmers can also be used.
+They are quite easy to maintain you should trim your laurel hedge in late spring or early summer as the hedge will produce new shoots very quickly at this time of year which is great as it will cover up any leaves that are left looking “tatty” after using a hedge trimmer.

 Cherry laurels will not thrive very well in wet or chalky soils.
 With chalky or clay soils the drainage is very poor and cherry laurels cannot sit in wet, poor drained soil.
 This can cause leaves to turn yellow.
 No other reason will make the leaves turn yellow so quickly.
 The roots of a laurel plant will rot if they sit in waterlogged conditions for a long period of time.